-e.
-Continuing with the building up of the climate of global thinking and evaluating, students will be divided into teams and develop visual vocabulary boards on cultural terms coming from Japan and its history of suffering tragedies from natural, or historical events.
-Students will work in groups, or pairs, to develop a four-square graphic organizer with one being dedicated to the definition and what part of speech it is, the next to representing it in a picture, the third one using it in a sentence, and the fourth giving synonym(s), and, or antonym(s).
+a.
+Continuing with the building up of the climate of global thinking and evaluating, students will be divided into teams and develop visual vocabulary boards on cultural terms coming from Japan and its history of suffering tragedies from natural or historical events.
+Students will work in groups or pairs to develop a four-square graphic organizer with one being dedicated to the definition, the other to what part of speech it is, the next to representing it in a picture and the last one in using it in a sentence.
+At the center, a synonym and antonym could be part of the completed graphic organizer.

-The words to consider for the diagram will be: Shoganai, monttainai, and gaman.
+The words to consider for the diagram will be: Shoganai,

+monttainai, and gaman.

 Such an activity will introduce and familiarize students to a foundational aspect of Japanese culture with an emphasis on patience, and self-discipline, dignity, perseverance, tolerance, ethos of embracing fate, recognition of limits of human control, also staying strong, and not giving up, adapting quickly, and finding solutions.